daskol/typst-templates/cvpr/main.typ

 length.
 The references section will not be included in the page count, and there is no limit on the length of the references section.
-For example, a paper of eight pages with two pages of references would have a total length of 10 pages. *There will be no extra page charges for #conf-name #conf-year.*
+For example, a paper of eight pages with two pages of references would have a total length of 10 pages. *There will be no extra page charges for CVPR #conf-year.*

 Overlength papers will simply not be reviewed.
 This includes papers where the margins and formatting are deemed to have been significantly altered from those